AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/05_Type_System.rst

    V2 = V1;
    V2.A = 1;

 There's a fundamental difference between the Ada and C++ semantics above and the semantics for Java.
 In Ada and C++, objects are allocated on the stack and are directly accessed. *V1* and *V2* are two different objects and the assignment statement copies the value of *V1* into *V2*.
-In Java, *V1* and *V2* are two `references' to objects of class *R*.
+In Java, *V1* and *V2* are two *references* to objects of class *R*.
 Note that when *V1* and *V2* are declared, no actual object of class *R* yet exists in memory: it has to be allocated later with the **new** allocator operator.
 After the assignment *V2 = V1*, there's only one R object in memory: the assignment is a reference assignment, not a value assignment.
 At the end of the Java code, *V1* and *V2* are two references to the same objects and the *V2.A = 1* statement changes the field of that one object, while in the Ada and the C++ case *V1* and *V2* are two distinct objects.

 To obtain similar behavior in Ada, you can use pointers.
-It can be done through Ada's `access type':
+It can be done through Ada's *access type*:

 [Ada]